voostindie/markdown-curator/README.md

 By default, this tool provides just a couple of built-in generic queries.
 See the section on those below for more details.
 These are useful queries, but to make this tool really shine, you will want to create your own queries.

-This tool also provided optional queries, in separate modules.
+This tool also provides optional queries, in separate modules.
 By plugging in these modules into your application and providing some necessary configuration, you instantly gain additional queries to use.

 To use this system, you have to code your own Java application, define this tool as a dependency, and implement your own curator, custom change processors, and custom queries.
 See further on for an example.